majkimester/CurlThin/README.md

 Library is MIT licensed.

 ## Installation
-Release assemblies and nupkgs are available from the [Releases](https://github.com/TiberiumFusion/CurlThin/releases) page.
+Release nupkgs are available from the [Releases](https://github.com/TiberiumFusion/CurlThin/releases) page.
 Add them to your project via a [local NuGet package repository](https://stackoverflow.com/a/48549013).
-The nupkgs are _not_ on the global nuget.org repository.
+These nupkgs are _not_ on the global nuget.org repository.

 | Package   | Description  |
 |-----------|--------------|